“Unlimiting Beliefs” Section Overview

 Here are some steps you can take to eliminate limiting beliefs.

 1) The first thing to do is to discover the belief.
-If you’re reading our Physical Fitness section, and you find yourself thinking “I can’t do this.
+If farther into this course, you’re reading my Physical Fitness section, and you find yourself thinking “I can’t do this.
 I’m too old”, then this is a limiting belief.
 Write it down on paper, or type it into a document on your computer.

 Example: “I believe that at my age of 55 I’m too old to start exercising and I’ll never be fit”.